tgfukuda/be-master/db/ACID.md

 has a foreign key constraint and any select statement of transfer get a lock.
 If There's `FOR UPDATE` statements of `accounts`, it's deadlock.

+### More precisely lock

+A simple `FOR UPDATE` can be blocked by any related changes or reference like a foreign key constraint.
+To tell we won't update such key or primary key, `FOR NO KEY UPDATE`.